nicholasgriffintn/dependency-review-cli/README.md

 ## Features

-- 🔍 **Vulnerability Detection**: Scan for known security vulnerabilities in dependencies
+- 🔍 **Vulnerability Detection**: Retrieves known security vulnerabilities in dependencies.
-- ⚖️ **License Compliance**: Check license compatibility and restrictions
+- ⚖️ **License Compliance**: Check license compatibility and restrictions (Please note that by default, we have set a list of common copyleft licenses you can override this in the config file).
-- 🚫 **Package Restrictions**: Block specific packages or namespaces
+- 🚫 **Package Restrictions**: Block specific packages or namespaces.
-- 📊 **Multiple Output Formats**: JSON, table, or summary formats
+- 📊 **Multiple Output Formats**: JSON, table, or summary formats,
-- 🎯 **Flexible Configuration**: Configure via CLI options or config files
+- 🎯 **Flexible Configuration**: Configure via CLI options or config files,
+- 🔍 **OpenSSF Scorecard**: Retrieves the OpenSSF Scorecard for the dependencies,
-- 🚀 **GitHub Integration**: Uses the same GitHub Dependency Graph API as the official action
+- 🚀 **GitHub Integration**: Uses the same GitHub Dependency Graph API as the official action, and supports PR commenting.

 ## Installation